siri-n-shetty/pesufy/content/docs/ec-campus/contri.md

 next: docs/ec-campus/
 ---

-If you find any missing content or have suggestions for improvement, please contribute to the repository.
+If you find any missing or incorrect content or have suggestions for improvement, please contribute to the repository.